 Lancer had the best in class drag coefficient of just 0.34cd, compared to the 4th gen Civic which despite a low-flat design had a 0.37cd drag coefficient.
 Its low flat bonnet provided exceptional visibility for the driver while the interior was generously spacious compared to any other sedan of its class.
 It adapted an almost vertical rear windshield which resulted in an exceptional headroom even for the rear passengers.
 In addition to headroom, the legroom was also phenomenal.
 The interior had innumerable storage spaces, which made it convenient to carry all sorts of items along with ease.

 It was equipped with power steering as standard, while fully powered versions with power windows/ mirrors and power sunroof made it superior to its rivals.
-Despite everything good, its sales lagged behind the Toyota Corolla & Honda Civic, commonly attributed towards relatively expensive maintenance.
+Despite everything good, its sales (in Pakistan) lagged behind the hot-selling Toyota Corolla & Honda Civic, commonly attributed towards relatively expensive maintenance.

 Honda Civic 6th generation (1996-2000)